-You must tell your employer of your intention to take unpaid parental leave under the Fair Work Act.
+You must tell your employer of your intention to take unpaid parental leave under the Fair Work Act 2009 (Cth).
 You need to do this at least 10 weeks before you would like the unpaid parental leave to commence.
 This must be in writing and outline the start and end dates for the leave, and this must be confirmed to the employer again at least four weeks before the leave commences.

 Step 3: Decide on your dates

 You need to decide on when you would like your Paid Parental Leave to start.
 This is not the date your payment will start, it’s the start of your entitlement period.
-It is important to note that this can only begin from the day your child is born or adopted, or a later date—it can’t start before the birth or adoption of your child – and if your Paid Parental Leave payments have commenced, you cannot alter the start date retrospectively.
+It is important to note that this can only begin from the day your child is born or adopted, or a later date — it can’t start before the birth or adoption of your child – and if your Paid Parental Leave payments have commenced, you cannot alter the start date retrospectively.
 Additionally, the latest you can apply for Paid Parental Leave and receive the full 18 weeks is within 34 weeks of the birth or adoption of your child.

 If you would like it to begin from the date of birth, then you need to provide proof of your child’s birth or adoption within 28 days.
 If you submit your claim or provide proof of your child’s birth or adoption more than 28 days after your child’s birth or adoption, the earliest your payment can start is the date you submitted this documentation.

 You must submit your Paid Parental Leave claim before you return to work.
 We know of one situation where someone claimed late into their leave and decided to return early, so ended up losing 50% of their Paid Parental Leave pay.

 Step 4: Create a myGov account and make sure you have a CRN (Customer Reference Number)